BBC Radio 4 Appeal

 Double your impact

-Plus, the first £40,000 of donations will be matched thanks to two generous funders.
+The first £40,000 of donations to our appeal will be matched thanks to two generous funders.

-That means for every £1 you give, Trees for Cities receives £2 - that's double the trees.
+That means for every £1 you give, Trees for Cities gets £2 at no extra cost to you, and you can help plant double the trees.

 Growing an urban oasis

-St George's Estate sits in the heart of Tower Hamlets, the most densely populated borough in London.
+Sir Michael Palin will be sharing the story of St George's Estate in the heart of Tower Hamlets, the most densely populated borough in London.

 Lindsay, resident